mjdecker/mjdecker.github.io/_syllabi/software-testing-online.md

 * Larger projects will be assigned to further highlight material, and to link material from multiple modules.
 * There will be both individual and group exercises and projects.
 These will require such things as communication over Discord, use of discussion boards, communication via email, and use of an issue tracker and GitHub/Git
 * Depending on the exercise or project, submission will be through either Canvas or a version control system (i.e., Git).
 The specific details will be provided with each exercise/project.
 * When a version control system is used for submission, a new repository will be provided for each individual/group for that exercise/project.
-As version control is essential to software engineering and development, students will be expected to use good practices such as developing and committing incrementally with good commit messages Links to an external site..
+As version control is essential to software engineering and development, students will be expected to use good practices such as developing and committing incrementally with [good commit messages].
 * A midterm and final will be given over Canvas over the material covered in the modules, exercises, and projects.

 ### Course Communication: ###